Alfheim-Realm/Documentation/README.md

 * Can add new amplifiers with a single variable and ItemInfo line.
 * Won't allow players to use an amplifier if they already have used one with the same or better bonus.
 * Able to adjust each percentage of super and lucky strike for each level bonus.
+#### Damage Handler
+* Function "after_player_kill_player" has been updated to be customizable.
+  * Able to customizable kill feed texts.
+  * Able to make kill feed text local or global notices on a per-map basis.
+#### Forging System:
+* Allow to put level limits on a general level, type (unique, dragon, basic) and individual gems.
+* Allow to set the specific success rate percentage for each level on each type: forging gems, combining gems and combining refining gems.
+* Allow to modify the success rate for each socket percentage.
+* Allow to move gems from one slot to another when empty.
+  * If a socket goes emtpy upon gem extraction, the gem in the next socket can be moved down.
+Example: if socket 1 goes empty upon last gem extraction, gems from socket 2 can be moved to 1 and gems from socket 3 moved to 2.
+* Prohibit forging same attribute type gem in a single equipment.
+  * Example: cannot forge "Chipped Gem of Rage" if equipment already has "Gem of Rage".
+* Set a maximum forge level on equipment.
+* Blacksmith's plier are customizable.
+  * Can obtain "Refining Gem" upon extraction of gem.
+  * Can empty the equipment socket and get all gems in it.
+  * Combination of the 2 above.
+* All of the above can be customized via variables.

+#### Extra Stuff:
+* Fixed backend stuff.
+  * Easier ways to manage "Medal of Honor".
+  * Grouped all healing items into a single function with customizable variables.